Driven Magnon-Photon System as a Tunable Quantum Heat Rectifier: Introduction

 In the present study, we introduce a class of tunable quantum rectifiers that utilizes the quintessential parameter of a driven magnon-photon system.
 Specifically, we investigate the heat current and rectification in a magnon-photon system where the magnon mode is driven; see Fig.\ref{figmp}.
-The forward heat current $\mathcal{J}_{m}^f $ is induced by a positive temperature bias $(T_m>T_c)$, while the reverse heat current $\mathcal{J}_{m}^r$ arises from a negative temperature bias $(T_c>T_m)$.
+Without driving, the forward heat current $\mathcal{J}_{m}^f $ is induced by a positive temperature bias $(T_m>T_c)$, while the reverse heat current $\mathcal{J}_{m}^r$ arises from a negative temperature bias $(T_c>T_m)$.
 When the left-right (magnon-photon) symmetry is broken, the magnitude of the heat current $\mathcal{J}_{m}^f$ may be different with respect to the magnitude of $\mathcal{J}_{m}^r$.
-We demonstrate that the asymmetry can be induced in a driven magnon-photon system, and by extension, we demonstrate that heat rectification in such a system is possible.
+We show that asymmetry can be induced in a magnon-photon system independently of the temperature bias, if the magnonic subsystem is driven externally.
+The nontrivial asymmetry in the heat flow due to mode-selective interactions has not been discussed to the best of our knowledge.
 We find that the presence of the magnon drive results in finite heat current even for small coupling strength.
-The control knob, magnon drive field offers the capability of observing full range of rectification in the setup.
-Moreover, our analytical results for both heat currents and rectification reveals the underlying mechanism that leads to thermal rectification.
+The control knob, magnon drive field enables full range of rectification in the setup.
+Our analytical results for both heat currents and rectification reveal the underlying mechanism that leads to thermal rectification.

 The structure of the paper is as follows.
 We introduce the model of the hybrid system and their dissipation as well as derive the open system dynamics evolution equations in Sec. \ref{sectm-photon}.
 In Sec. \ref{sectionThermo}, we show the dependence of the heat current on the parameters of the magnon-photon system, and demonstrate that heat rectification can be achieved in such a system by driving the magnon mode.
 In Sec. \ref{expt}, we present the experimental feasibility of the proposed quantum thermal rectifier in current state-of-the-art cavity magnonic systems.
 Finally, the conclusion is given in Sec. \ref{conclusion}.